 Semester– A half-year term in a school or college, typically lasting fifteen to eighteen weeks.
 At the University of Pennsylvania, we have the traditional Fall and Spring semesters and an optional Summer semester.

 Teaching Assistant “TA”– Teaching Assistants are fellow students who have been hired to assist your professor.
-They will be available for office hours, grading assignments and giving student feedback.
+They will be available for office hours, grading assignments, and giving student feedback.

 You can find additional terms here.